Tim Farron: Saudi Arabia

 Farron has criticised Britain's close ties with Saudi Arabia.
 In 2015 he said: "It is time to shine a light onto the shady corners of our relationship with Saudi Arabia.
 It is time we stood up for civil liberties, human rights and not turn a blind eye because the House of Saud are our 'allies'."

 Cannabis regulation

 He supports the complete legalisation of marijuana for both medical and recreational purpose, saying in 2016: "I personally believe the war on drugs is over.
 We must move from making this a legal issue to one of health."

 Personal life

 Farron is a lifelong non-conformist Protestant and says that "becoming a Christian at the age of eighteen [was] the most massive choice I have made."
 He is a vegetarian, and a lifelong fan of Blackburn Rovers.
+He married his wife Rosie in 1999.
 In January 2018 he won an edition of Celebrity Mastermind, with Blackburn Rovers as his specialist subject.

 In 2019 he published an autobiography A Better Ambition: Confessions of a Faithful Liberal describing his life as a Christian and a Liberal.

-Farron completed the 2021 London Marathon in a time of 4 h 44 min 44 s. raising funds for the Brathay Trust.
+Farron completed the 2021 London Marathon in a time of 4 h 44 min 44 s, raising funds for the Brathay Trust.